Induction hob reviews to save you time, effort and money

 If your pans fail the test, then don’t despair, a set of induction pans sets don’t cost the earth and are around the same price as a regular set.

 Yes, they are easy to use and very efficient, with regard to speed and energy consumption, and more so than both gas and ceramic hobs. however, there are a few points that you should be aware of.

 Negatives include the installation (you will need a professional to install your induction hob, these hobs are not a plug-in and go).

 Many induction hobs come at a higher price than a ceramic or gas hob but we have only included those which are worth the money you pay, and what someone may consider a cheap induction hob may be seen another as the best value induction hob.

 It can be well worth investing in an induction hob that will last you a long time and will help you save both time and money in the long run.

-Yes, they are easy to clean, and much easer than a gas hob as they are just one flat glass surface, so there are no dials or hot plates to clean around.
+Yes, induction hobs are easy to clean and much easier than a gas hob as they are just one flat glass surface, so there are no dials or hot plates to clean around.
 Merely use a spray and warm water to wipe any loose dirt and bacteria.

 If you would like to read more about cleaning and maintaining your induction hob you can read our guide.

 One of the biggest questions people ask when researching is are induction hobs worth the money?
 The answer is yes.
 They only heat the pan that sits on top of the heating zone and not the surrounding area, therefore, less energy is used overall.
 Speed also plays a key role, hob induction enables you to heat and cook your food up twice as fast as you can with a gas or a ceramic hob.

 We hope that this review has helped you find the best induction hob for you, but, if you are in any doubt and would like to try out an induction hob before committing why not purchase a portable one?
 These are relatively inexpensive, easy to use and there is always a time when we could use an additional cooking hob!